kavi-thirilo/testzen-lite/README.md

 # 1. Enable USB debugging on your Android device
 # 2. Connect via USB
 # 3. Accept USB debugging prompt on device

+# If still no devices and no emulator:
+# - You need Android SDK installed (see Android SDK Issues above)
+# - Create an AVD emulator (see above)
+# - OR connect a physical Android device with USB debugging enabled
 ```

 **Problem: "Appium server not running" error**